Residually many BV homeomorphisms map a null set onto a set of full measure: Final remarks

 where $E$ is the union of finitely many pairwise disjoint open triangles.
 Clearly the intersection of the $A_n$'s does not contain any $W^{1,1}$ homeomorphism, therefore, to prove the proposition it is sufficient to show that the $A_n$'s are open and dense.
 The openness is just a consequence of the lower semicontinuity of the variation with respect to the uniform convergence.
-The density can be achieved as in Lemma \ref{ldense}: it is sufficient to observe, from \eqref{eq1} that the maps $\phi_n, \psi$ and the set $F$ constructed in Section \ref{s3} satisfy\footnote{Such inequality is satisfied tout court if $|b|+|d|\geq|a|+|c|$.
-In case $|b|+|d|<|a|+|c|$, actually one should slightly modify the map $\phi_n$ to obtain \eqref{efin2}: roughly speaking, it is sufficient to ``switch'' the coordinates $(x,y)$.}
+The density can be achieved as in Lemma \ref{ldense}: it is sufficient to observe, from \eqref{eq1} that the maps $\phi_n, \psi$ and the set $F$ constructed in \S \ref{s3} satisfy